yuri-amorelli/ifcr-inverted-fault-counter/README.md

 The state of the art typically addresses this with deep learning architectures (LSTM + self-attention), survival analysis with complex probabilistic assumptions, or AutoML frameworks that sacrifice interpretability.
 IFCR takes a different approach: **reconstruct RUL regression targets directly from fault counters**, enabling supervised learning on previously unlabelable datasets while maintaining full interpretability.

-As demonstrated in the IEEE publication, this simple and transparent method achieves **R² = 0.99** and **hold-out deviation below 2.5%** — matching or outperforming complex deep learning baselines.
+As demonstrated in the IEEE publication, this simple and transparent method achieves R² = 0.99 on in-sample evaluation, with strong performance in most hold-out configurations.
+See below for full validation results and Part 5 of the notebook for a complete methodological discussion.

 ---